AdobeDocs/campaign-classic.en/help/web/using/about-surveys.md

    A data pre-loading step can be inserted in order to pre-load the form with data already in the database.
 You can also add a test box.

-1. Publish, then deliver the survey to recipients (e.g. in a delivery action or via an internet site).
+1. Publish, then deliver the survey to recipients (e.g. include link in a delivery or in a website).
 1. Monitor responses and view reports.

 For more information on configuring and sequencing these steps, refer to [this section](../../web/using/about-web-forms.md).
-Only configurations specific to surveys are detailed below.
+Only configurations specific to surveys are detailed in this chapter.

 ## Surveys configuration {#surveys-configuration}

 Surveys are stored in the **[!UICONTROL Resources > Online > Web Applications]** node of the Adobe Campaign tree.
 Configurations are found in the following folders:

-* **[!UICONTROL Administration > Configuration > Form rendering]** : contains the rendering templates for Web form presentation (applications and surveys).
+* **[!UICONTROL Administration > Configuration > Form rendering]**: contains the rendering templates for Web form presentation (applications and surveys).
-* **[!UICONTROL Resources > Templates > Web application templates]** : contains the form templates.
+* **[!UICONTROL Resources > Templates > Web application templates]**: contains the form templates.
 To create a form, you need to start with a template.

 >[!NOTE]
 >